workingDog/AgroAPI/README.md

 #### Polygons API

 The Agro Polygons API provides for polygon creation, adding data, removing a polygon and listing information about one or more polygons.
-You can also retrieve the list of polygons from your account page.
+You can also retrieve the list of all polygons from your account page.

 Reference: [Polygons](https://agromonitoring.com/api/polygons)